Are you looking to lose weight?

-Studies show plant-based diets aid in disease prevention, general health and weight loss.
-This doesn’t mean you have to go full vegan, you should can follow plans like:
+Studies show plant-based diets aid in disease prevention, general health, and weight loss.
+This doesn’t mean you have to go full vegan, you should follow plans like:

 Whatever plan you choose, you want to contain a variety of foods that our natural world can provide.
-This means using a lot of non-starch veg like broccoli, kale and cucumbers.
+This means using a lot of non-starchy veg like broccoli, kale, and cucumbers.
 Include fruits like pears, apples and berries too.

-Plants can provide a whole host of vitamins, phytonutrients and minerals.
-It helps reduce things like inflammation, and support our cells and systems.
+Plants can provide a whole host of vitamins, phytonutrients, and minerals.
+It helps reduce things like inflammation and supports our cells and systems.
 The fiber and water they provide also help you feel full.

 Avoiding things like milkshakes and soda is obvious.
 But a lot of people don’t know some sports drinks are bad too.
 Drinks said to boost your gym performance can contain added sugar and other nasties.

-To avoid this, stick to water.
+To avoid this, stick to water or black coffee (no milk and sugar of course).
 This will keep your body hydrated and will bring down the number of calories you’re taking in.
 Often without even realizing it.

-If you start labelling foods “good” and “bad”, and banning things you’re going to want the things you can’t have.
-These craving you might sometimes have will get worse.
+If you start labeling foods “good” and “bad”, and banning things you’re going to want the things you can’t have.
+These cravings you might sometimes have will get worse.